 - Address: Corte Albero, 3878a, 30124 Venezia; 59 rooms; in season a few hundred euros, in winter double room under 200 € possible.

-Hotel Bisanzio – Family-run hotel in the Castello district.
+🏨 Hotel Bisanzio – Family-run hotel in the Castello district.
 Quiet side street near St. Mark’s Cathedral and Doge’s Palace.
 The next stop of the Vaporetto bus is 200 meters away.
 Rooms with all amenities in traditional style.
-Good breakfast included in the price.
+A good breakfast is included in the price.
 The hotel scores above all with its fantastic location.

 - Address: Calle de la Pietà, 3651, 30122 Venezia; 40 rooms; In winter the price for a double room in this exceptional hotel is less than 150 €.